 Lumpenbourgeoisie: Lumpendevelopment (Review)

 Review of André Gunder Frank’s Lupenbourgeoisie: Lumpendevelopment LLCO.org André Gunder Frank’s Lumpenbourgeoisie: Lumpendevelopement, written in 1972, is a short summary of the evolution of dependency in Latin America from the colonial period through the neocolonial period up to the 1970s.
-Frank shows how the class structure of Latin American countries evolved in connection with changes …
+Frank shows how the class structure of Latin American countries evolved in connection with changes between the imperialist countries and …

 First World Elections, First World Divisions

 First World Elections, First World Divisions Jacob BrownLLCO.org The Bourgeois First World’s absolute dominance of the world is in decline.
 Rising labor productivity in the Second World “BRICS” countries is decelerating imperial expansion into and penetration of the Third World.
-Despite the recent imperialist subversion and aggression against Third World countries across the MENA region …
+Despite the recent imperialist subversion and aggression against Third World countries across the MENA region and in Latin America, the …

 What is fascism?

-What is fascism? from MIM (2002) LLCO.org Here MIM culls some of the defining characteristics of fascism from classic texts of the Third International: Dimitrov’s report to the 7th world congress of the COMINTERN (1) and Dutt’s “Fascism and Social Revolution.”(2) Applying these principles today, we can say that even though the imperialists have not …
+What is fascism? from MIM (2002) LLCO.org Here MIM culls some of the defining characteristics of fascism from classic texts of the Third International: Dimitrov’s report to the 7th world congress of the COMINTERN (1) and Dutt’s “Fascism and Social Revolution.”(2) Applying these principles today, we can say that even though the imperialists have not implemented fascist measures against the …

 The Slum within the Global Countryside

 The Slum within the Global Countryside: Reflections inspired by Mike Davis’ Planet of Slums LLCO.org “The brutal tectonics of neoliberal globalization since 1978 are analogous to the catastrophic process that shaped a ‘Third World’ in the first place, during the era of late-Victorian imperialism (1870-1900).
-At the end of the nineteenth century, the forcible incorporation …
+At the end of the nineteenth century, the forcible incorporation into the world market of …

 Review: Teresa Hayter’s The Creation of World Poverty (Part 2 of 2)